 BFHP provides case management and operational services, including: daily wellness checks, the delivery of three meals a day, coordination of laundry services twice a week, and the provision of hygiene and cleaning supplies.

-Project Safer Ground, in operation since July 20, 2020, is a partnership with Alameda County, to utilize 69 hotel rooms at the Rodeway Inn and Quality Inn in Berkeley.
-Rooms are available to people experiencing homelessness in Berkeley, Emeryville and Albany.
+Project Safer Ground, in operation since July 20, 2020, is a partnership with Alameda County, to utilize hotel rooms in the City of Berkeley to allow people experiencing homelessness to safely shelter in place.
+Rooms are available to people in Berkeley, Emeryville and Albany.
 All individuals in the hotel rooms were previously living outside or in vehicles.

-Both programs are being overseen by Program Manager, Michael Hodges.
-He and his team provide support and services to people staying in the RVs, single-family home, and hotels, as well as working with each client individually to find permanent, sustainable housing.
+Both programs are being overseen by one team that provides support and services to people staying in the RVs, single-family home, and hotels, as well as working with each client individually to find permanent, sustainable housing.

 Roads Home Hotel Rooms